 FAQ: Fraud, Waste + Abuse Prevention Program (FW+A)

-In January 2009, the Whistleblower Protection Act, sponsored by my Office and authored by Assembly member Sandré Swanson, went into effect.
-I worked with the State Legislature to ensure this law would help protect people who exposed fraud, waste and abuse in government.
+In January 2009, the Whistleblower Protection Act, sponsored by the City Auditor's Office and authored by Assembly member Sandré Swanson, went into effect.
 As a function of my Office's Fraud, Waste + Abuse Prevention Program, we operate a 24 hour/ 7 day a week confidential hotline that takes reports of possible fraud, waste, abuse or misuse of City resources.
 My hope is that this program will foster the highest standard of ethical behavior in the City of Oakland.